zestones/Argonaut/wiki/Semantic-Analysis.md

         return get_representation_value(index_representation);
     }

-    return NULL_VALUE;
+    return NULL_VALUE; // Procedures do not return a value }
-}
 ```

-This function returns the type of the value returned by a function call.
-A procedure does not return anything, so it must be handled separately.
-By taking a function call node from the AST, we can determine whether the call corresponds to a function or a procedure.
-If it is a function, we retrieve the type of the returned value stored in the representation table.

-Check the `src/type_system/type_inference.h` file for more details on each defined function used for type resolution.
+This function:

+1. Checks if the identifier corresponds to a function (not a procedure).
+2. Retrieves the return type of the function from the declaration and representation tables.
+3. Returns the inferred type for further semantic checks.

+### Type Inference Functions

+The `type_inference` module provides functions such as:

+- `resolve_variable_type(Node *variable)`: Determines the type of a variable.
+- `resolve_expression_type(Node *expression)`: Infers the type of an expression.
+- `resolve_array_access_type(Node *array_access)`: Resolves the type of an array element.
+- `resolve_struct_field_access_type(Node *struct_access)`: Resolves the type of a structure field.
+- `resolve_condition_type(Node *condition)`: Determines if a condition evaluates to a boolean type.

+These functions are essential for ensuring type correctness throughout the semantic analysis phase.

+---

-## Semantic Analysis Components
+## Semantic Analysis Processes

-The semantic analysis is performed by the `semantic_analysis` module, which consists of several submodules, each responsible for performing a specific semantic check.
+Semantic analysis involves several processes to validate the program's correctness.
+Key semantic checks include variable validation, type validation, condition validation, assignment validation, etc.

 <figure>
     <img src="./diagrams/semantic-analysis.jpg" alt="Semantic Analysis Components" style="width: 100%; height: auto;">
     <figcaption>Figure 3: Semantic Analysis Components</figcaption>
 </figure>

-These components ensure that the program follows all semantic rules defined by the Argonaut language, guaranteeing that constructs such as type checking, scope validation, and function calls are correctly handled.

 ### Detailed Semantic Checks